NCTU Network Programming Projects

 For part I (CGI):

-Please look forNP_project3_1.cpp
+Please look forNP_project3_1.cpp.

-, upload to a HTTP server and run<BASE_URL>/hw3.cgi
+To try:make hw3_1_debug, upload to a HTTP server and run<BASE_URL>/hw3.cgi.For part II (HTTP Server):

-Please look forNP_project3_2.cpp
+Please look forNP_project3_2.cpp.

-.For part III (Winsock):
+To try:make hw3_2_debugand run./np_hw3.For part III (Winsock):

-.
+Please look forNP_project3_3.cpp.
 Run with Visual Studio is recommended. -

 NP HW2: Remote Working Ground (RWG)